aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 # Probability

-\note[item]{\item Probability indicates the chance of an event within a wider set of outcomes
+\note[item]{Probability indicates the chance of an event within a wider set of outcomes
 \item Also talk about if something is conditionally dependent/independent
 \item What is integral?
 \item What is limit as dx goes to 0?